 Step 2.
 Click the boot option, change the boot order, and set OS to boot from the new disk.

 Step 3.
-Save the changes, exit BIOS, and restart PC.
+Save the changes, exit BIOS, and restart the PC.

-EaseUS OS cloning feature offers you the easiest solution to clone Windows OS to a new hard drive, including bigger HDD or smaller SSD.
-It also supports partition clone to move data from the old disk to a new one or clone MBR disk to GPT disk or GPT disk to MBR.
+The EaseUS OS cloning feature offers you the easiest solution to clone Windows OS to a new hard drive, including a bigger HDD or smaller SSD.
+It also supports partition clones to move data from the old disk to a new one or clone MBR disk to GPT disk or GPT disk to MBR.

 For any problem using the tool, you can contact our technical support for help via live chat or email support: [email protected].

 Here are a few questions related to the Windows clone.
 If you also have any of these problems, you can find the methods here.

 You can clone the Windows operating system with a capable disk partition cloning software, like EaseUS Disk Copy.
 This drive cloning tool allows you to migrate your operating system and applications to another hard drive without fresh installing again.

 Can I clone just the operating system?